-It is with great pleasure that I welcome you to our school.
+It is with great pleasure that I welcome you to our highly successful school.
+Last summer once again, we were listed in the top 5% of schools in England for our fantastic GCSE results, and the highest performing girl's school in the local authority.
 We know that you and your daughter will be very happy with us, and that she will achieve outstanding success whilst in our care.